 Make Beef Fried Rice that is full of juicy flank steak, crisp veggies, soy-sesame sauce stir-fried with rice for a 20-minute one-pan dinner that everyone will love!

-Add the remaining oil to the same pan and heat over medium high heat.
-Add in the diced flank steak and cook on high heat for 2-3 minutes per side until the outside of the steak is seared and the steak is cooked through.
+Add the remaining 1 tablespoon vegetable oil to the same pan and heat over medium high heat.
+Add 8 ounces diced flank steak and cook on high heat for 2-3 minutes per side until the outside of the steak is seared and the steak is cooked through.
+Remove the steak from the pan to a separate plate.

-Drizzle the soy sauce and sesame oil on top of the rice and mix it into the rice.
-Add the steak and eggs back to the pan and gently stir it into the rice mixture.
+Add the cooked steak and scrambled eggs back to the pan and gently stir them into the rice mixture.
+Let it cook for 1 minute to heat through.

 Serve warm topped with the green onions and sesame seeds.
 Enjoy!